 While firmly adhering to a policy of prudence and caution, the Bank has been in the forefront of introducing various innovative services and systems.
 Business has been conducted with the successful blend of traditional values and ethics and the most modern infrastructure.
 The Bank has been the first among the nationalised banks to establish a fully computerised branch and ATM facility at the Mahalaxmi Branch at Mumbai way back in 1989.
 The Bank is also a Founder Member of SWIFT in India.
 It pioneered the introduction of the Health Code System in 1982, for evaluating/ rating its credit portfolio.

-Presently Bank has overseas presence in 18 foreign countries spread over 5 continents – with 52 offices including 4 Subsidiaries, 1 Representative Office and 1 Joint Venture, at key banking and financial centres viz., Tokyo, Singapore, Hong Kong, London, Paris and New York.
+Presently Bank has overseas presence in 18 foreign countries spread over 5 continents – with 45 offices including 4 Subsidiaries, 1 Representative Office and 1 Joint Venture, at key banking and financial centres viz., Tokyo, Singapore, Hong Kong, London, Paris, New York and DIFC Dubai.